At Ahrefs, we crawl pages according to a specific algorithm that ensures an efficient use of our resources without compromising the quality of data.

 The speed of crawling and updating specific pages depends on their URL Rating (UR).
 Pages with higher UR have a higher chance of getting indexed and updated more often, as compared to pages with a low rating.

-For instance, if a website with a low DR has a lot of pages, we won’t be able to index all of those pages.
+Do note that if a website with a low DR has a lot of pages, we won’t be able to index all of those pages.
 Moreover, the re-crawling frequency will be comparatively lower.

 On the other hand, if a website has a high DR score and just a few pages, our bot will be re-crawling all of them as often as possible.

-The other important part is the number of new backlinks.
+The other important thing to note is the number of new backlinks.
 Once AhrefsBot discovers each new backlink pointing to a given page, it will be raising its crawling priority.